adam-p/adam-p.github.com/blog/_posts/2021-07-14-baby-advice.md

 But beware of friends or family who are going to sit on your couch and expect tea and biscuits and a lovely chat.
 They can fuck off for a few months.

 Get sleep whenever you can, for as long as you can.
-If someone is around to help your partner, put in earplugs and sleep in the basement.
+If someone is around to help your partner, put in earplugs and sleep in the basement, any change you get, any time of the day.
 You're probably starting out sleep-deprived and it'll get worse.

 At some point you will stop feeling so tired-shitty.
 It's important to remember that this is just a feeling and that you're still sleep-deprived -- your cognitive and physical function is no less impaired.
 (There is research demonstrating this.)
 You haven't evolved beyond sleep.
 You still need it.
 You need it more than anything.